SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 \end{cases}
 $$

-Now $\Phi^\prime$ will almost always discriminate since for $\mathbf{x}$ that lie on the manifold, whereas the explanations will be dominated by the fair classifier $\Psi$, since most samples for the explanations are not on manifold.
+Now $$\Phi^\prime$$ will almost always discriminate since for $$\mathbf{x}$$ that lie on the manifold, whereas the explanations will be dominated by the fair classifier $$\Psi$$, since most samples for the explanations are not on manifold.
 Thus the FAM highlights the innocuous features instead of the discriminatory ones.

 <div style="display: flex; justify-content: center;">
   <img src="{{site.url }}{{site.baseurl }}/assets/img/merlin_arthur/off-manifold.png" alt="img1" style="width:50%">